Pocketful of Miracles

 The First Threshold at 33 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This demonstrates the protagonist's commitment to Dave fully commits to the masquerade, transforming Annie into "Mrs. E. Worthington Manville" and launching the elaborate deception with the mansion ready and staff in place., moving from reaction to action.

 At 69 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat False victory: Count Romero approves the marriage and the Governor agrees to host a grand reception at his mansion, raising the stakes enormously but seeming like success is within reach., fundamentally raising what's at risk.
+The analysis reveals that this crucial beat False victory: Count Romero approves the marriage and the Governor agrees to host a grand reception at his mansion, raising the stakes enormously but seeming like success is within reach., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 102 minutes (75% through) represents the emotional nadir.
 Here, The entire scheme threatens to unravel when society reporters and gossip columnists begin investigating Annie's background, and the rival mob moves to destroy Dave during his moment of vulnerability., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.